-6.3 Status Changes
+5.4 Status Changes

-- A. Salary At Time of Employment: The plan may provide a flat salary rate or a salary range for each classification with a minimum, maximum and one or more intermediate steps.
-The beginning or normal hiring rate shall usually be at the first step of the range.
-Every new employee shall be paid the first step on employment, except that the City Manager or other appointing authority may authorize employment at a higher step if the labor supply is restricted or the person to be hired is unusually qualified.
-Such offer must be in writing and supported by documentation. - B. Change In Pay Upon Promotion: When an employee is promoted, he/she shall normally receive the first step in the salary range, which results in a 5% raise for the new position.
-The employee will be eligible for a step advancement after 12 months of satisfactory performance as long as they are below the top step of the range. - C. Change In Pay Upon Demotion: When an employee is demoted he/she shall be paid in accordance with the salary schedule for the new lower class to which the employee is demoted; he/she shall be placed in a step within the salary range in his/her new lower class, which is the same as the step held prior to demotion, providing said demotion is not the result of disciplinary action. - D. Change In Pay Upon Reclassification: When a position is reallocated to a classification with a higher pay range and the incumbent employee retains the position, he/she shall normally be placed at the first step in the new range.
+A. Salary At Time of Employment: The normal hiring rate shall usually be at the first step of the salary range except that the City Manager or other appointing authority may authorize employment at a higher step if the labor supply is restricted or the person to be hired is unusually qualified.
+Such offer must be in writing and supported by documentation.

+- B. Change In Pay Upon Promotion: When an employee is promoted, the employee shall normally receive the first step in the salary range which results in a 5% raise for the new position.
+The employee will be eligible for step advancement after 12 months of satisfactory performance as long as they are below top step of the range. - C. Change In Pay Upon Demotion: When an employee is demoted for any reason other than as a result of disciplinary action, he/she shall be paid in accordance with the salary schedule for the new lower class to which the employee is demoted; the employee shall be placed in a step within the salary range in the employee's new lower class which is the step most equivalent to the one held prior to demotion. - D. Change In Pay Upon Reclassification: When a position is reallocated to a classification with a higher pay range and the incumbent employee retains the position, the employee shall normally be placed at the first step in the new range.
 If no increase in pay results, advancement may be made to the new step immediately above the present salary.
 When a position is reallocated to a classification for non-disciplinary reasons with a lower salary range, the incumbent employee shall not be reduced in pay while he/she continues to occupy the position.
-If his/her current rate exceeds the maximum step of the new range, his/her salary shall be frozen ("blue penciled") at its current level.
-When the incumbent leaves the position, his/her replacement shall normally be hired at the beginning rate.
+If the employee's current rate exceeds the maximum step of the new range, then the employee's salary shall be frozen at its current level.
+When the incumbent leaves the position, the employee's replacement shall normally be hired at the beginning rate.

-6.4 Merit Step Increases
+5.5 Merit Step Increases

 - A. Merit Increase Consideration: Employees are eligible for consideration for step advancement based on merit, demonstrating progressive improvement in job skills and work performance. - B. Merit Increase Review Schedule: The merit increase anniversary date is established upon the employee's start date in their current position.
-The interval between step increases will be based on an employee's time in that position, with regular part-time positions prorated by their full-time equivalence (FTE).

-- Regular full-time positions: Eligible for consideration every 12 months of active, full-time service. - Regular part-time positions:
+The interval between step increases will be based on an employee's time in that position, with regular part-time positions prorated by their full-time equivalence (FTE). - Regular full-time positions: Eligible for consideration every 12 months of active, full-time service. - Regular part-time positions:

-Budgeted Position Hours Position FTE Service Eligibility Period Up to 1,040 hours Up to 0.5 Every 24 months Up to 1,560 hours 0.51 to 0.75 Every 18 months 1,561 hours or more 0.76 or more Every 12 months
+Budgeted Position Hours Position FTE Service Eligibility Period Up to 1,040 hours Up to 0.5 Every 24 months Up to 1,560 hours 0.51 to 0.75 Every 18 months